ICE Connect

 Please enter an email address for the invited user.

-Are you sure you want to remove the account belonging to the user account from the Account?
-The user will still be able to log in but will NOT have access to any resources connected to the account.
+Are you sure you want to remove user username from the Project?
+The user will still be able to log in but will NOT have access to any resources connected to this project.

 Disable Owner privileges